 How to Know When The Rice is Done

-When the timer goes off, lift the lid and listen to the pan.
-If the rice is fully cooked you'll hear a quiet sort of crackling that indicates the water is gone.
+When the timer goes off, lift the lid and listen.
+If the rice is fully cooked you'll hear a quiet crackling noise that indicates the water is gone.

 Using your tongs, take the chicken from the top of the rice and place it on a cutting surface.
-Allow a moment for the chicken to rest then begin slicing the chicken on an angle cutting it into small pieces.
+Let the chicken rest, then, slice it into small pieces.